 Step-2: In the interface, head to Virus & threat protection.
 The option is available on the left-hand side.

 Step-3: Thereafter, hit on the Scan options link after which you should select the “Full scan” radio button.
-This triggers a complete scan, examining the system and its components and every file in it in details for any defined malware.
+This triggers a complete scan, examining the system and its components and every file in it in detail for any defined malware.
 It would ensure that no file or folder or component is left behind in the virus check.

 Step-4: Then, hit the Scan now button to initiate the scan process.